 Why is it important for my child to take Stiripentol?

 It is important that your child takes stiripentol regularly so that they have fewer seizures.

 - Capsules: 250 mg, 500 mg

 - Sachets: 250 mg or 500 mg per sachet

 The Stiripentol is usually given twice each day.
 Give one dose in the morning and one in the evening.
 Ideally these times are 10–12 hours apart.
 For example, this could be between 7am and 8am and between 7pm and 8pm.

 How much should I give?

-When you first start giving stiripentol to your child, you will give them a small amount and then increase the dose bit by bit over a few days or weeks.
+When you first start giving Stiripentol to your child, you will probably give them a low dose, which may be increased bit by bit over a few days or weeks.
 This helps your child to get used to the medicine.
 Your doctor will explain what to do.

 It is important that you follow your doctor’s instructions about how much to give.

 - Capsules should be swallowed whole with a glass of water.
 Your child should not chew the capsule.
 You can open the capsule and mix the contents into a teaspoonful of soft food (e.g. honey or jam).
 Make sure your child swallows it straight away, without chewing.